-Hip replacement patients typically stay in the hospital for 2 to 5 days after surgery.
-Patients who need extra attention or do not have home support may be transferred from the hospital to a rehabilitation center.
+Hip replacement patients typically stay in the hospital for 1 to 2 days after surgery.
+Some people may be able to go home the same day of their surgery if their medical and surgical team feels it is safe to do so.
+Alternatively, people who need extra attention or do not have home support may be transferred from the hospital to a skilled nursing facility or rehabilitation center.

 In This Article:

 - Total Hip Replacement for Hip Arthritis